stjudecloud/docs/docs/guides/portals/pecan.md

 | Germline	|a variant found in a normal sample of a cancer patient. |
 | Somatic	| a variant found only in a tumor sample. |
 | Relapse	| a variant that arose in recurrence tumor. |

+### Advanced Customizations

+There are several more advanced customizations you can leverage with ProteinPaint such as creating custom tracks, importing your own data, and embedding interactive visualizations on your web page.
+For instructions on these topics, please see our [detailed tutorial](https://docs.google.com/document/d/1JWKq3ScW62GISFGuJvAajXchcRenZ3HAvpaxILeGaw0/edit).
+Please excuse the different location and formatting as we work to incorporate this into our main documentation pages.

 ## Studies